krateng/maloja/README.md

 ### Standard-compliant API

 You can use any third-party scrobbler that supports the audioscrobbler (GNUFM) or the ListenBrainz protocol.
-This is still very experimental, but give it a try with these settings:
+This is still somewhat experimental, but give it a try with these settings:

 GNU FM | &nbsp;
 ------ | ---------